Zichang23/sentiment_nlp/README.md

 ### Introduction

-This project focuses on developing a Natural Language Processing (NLP) model for sentiment analysis, aiming to classify text into positive, negative, or neutral sentiment.
+This project focuses on developing a Natural Language Processing (NLP) model for sentiment analysis, aiming to classify text into positive, negative, or neutral sentiment.The project’s goal is to enhance automated sentiment recognition, improving business insights

 ### Data